 Bacalhau: Portugal’s “Faithful Friend”

-• Bacalhau à Brás represents the ultimate Portuguese comfort food, originating in Lisbon’s Bairro Alto district.
+• Bacalhau à Brás: This represents the ultimate Portuguese comfort food, originating in Lisbon’s Bairro Alto district, a neighborhood highlighted in our Lisbon travel guide.
 Shredded salt cod is sautéed with onions and thinly chopped fried potatoes, then bound together with creamy scrambled eggs.
 Garnished with black olives and fresh parsley, it creates a perfect harmony of textures and savory flavors.

-• Bolinhos de Bacalhau are crispy codfish fritters found in nearly every café and restaurant.
-This mixture of salt cod, potatoes, onions, parsley, and eggs is formed into small balls and deep-fried until golden brown, creating the perfect snack with a crunchy exterior and soft, flavorful interior.
+• Bolinhos de Bacalhau: These are crispy codfish fritters found in nearly every café and restaurant.
+This mixture of salt cod, potatoes, onions, parsley, and eggs is formed into small balls and deep-fried until golden brown.
+They create the perfect snack with a crunchy exterior and soft, flavorful interior.

-• Bacalhau com Natas layers salt cod, onions, and potatoes in a thick cream sauce, which is then baked until bubbly and golden.
+• Bacalhau com Natas: This dish layers salt cod, onions, and potatoes in a thick cream sauce, which is then baked until bubbly and golden.
 This rich casserole is especially popular for family meals during colder months.

-One traveler perfectly captured bacalhau’s magic: “My first real taste of Portugal was at A Casa do Bacalhau in Lisbon.
+One traveler perfectly captured bacalhau’s magic during their trip.
+“My first real taste of Portugal was at A Casa do Bacalhau in Lisbon.
 I ordered the Bacalhau à Brás.
 It wasn’t just fish and potatoes; it was a creamy, savory, comforting hug in a bowl.
 You understand immediately why they call it a ‘faithful friend’.
 It’s the kind of dish that tastes like home, even if you’re thousands of miles away.”

 Sardinhas Assadas: Summer’s Undisputed Star

 If bacalhau is the soul of Portuguese cuisine, sardinhas assadas (grilled sardines) are its vibrant, seasonal heart.
-These cultural icons embody summer, community, and celebration, reaching peak perfection during the warmer months when they become the stars of summer festivals, particularly Lisbon’s Feast of St. Anthony in June.
+These cultural icons embody summer, community, and celebration.
+They reach peak perfection during the warmer months when they become the stars of summer festivals.

 Atlantic Treasures Beyond the Classics

-• Polvo à Lagareiro transforms octopus into dinner party royalty.
+• Polvo à Lagareiro: This transforms octopus into dinner party royalty.
 The name “lagareiro” refers to an olive oil press owner, hinting at the copious amount of high-quality olive oil used.
-The octopus is first boiled until tender, then roasted until slightly charred, and served drenched in garlic-infused olive oil alongside batatas a murro—small potatoes that are boiled, lightly crushed, and roasted until crisp.
+The octopus is first boiled until tender, then roasted until slightly charred, and served drenched in garlic-infused olive oil alongside batatas a murro (small potatoes that are boiled, lightly crushed, and roasted until crisp).

-• Arroz de Marisco differs dramatically from Spanish paella.
+• Arroz de Marisco: This differs dramatically from Spanish paella.
 Authentic Portuguese seafood rice should be malandrinho (meaning “naughty” or “runny”), served almost like a stew.
-Its depth comes from a rich broth made by simmering shrimp heads and shells with vegetables and herbs, which is then used to cook short-grain rice with clams, mussels, and prawns.
-It is finished with a generous amount of fresh cilantro.
+Its depth comes from a rich broth made by simmering shrimp heads and shells with vegetables and herbs, which is then used to cook short-grain rice with clams, mussels, and prawns before being finished with fresh cilantro.

-• Amêijoas à Bulhão Pato carries a charming story, named after the 19th-century poet Raimundo António de Bulhão Pato.
+• Amêijoas à Bulhão Pato: This carries a charming story, named after the 19th-century poet Raimundo António de Bulhão Pato.
 This elegant yet simple dish steams clams in fragrant olive oil, garlic, white wine, and fresh cilantro.
-It’s served immediately with crusty bread for mopping up the savory, briny sauce.
+It is served immediately with crusty bread for mopping up the savory, briny sauce.

-• Cataplana de Marisco comes from the Algarve and is named for its unique copper cooking vessel shaped like a clam.
+• Cataplana de Marisco: This comes from Algarve Portugal and is named for its unique copper cooking vessel shaped like a clam.
 This hinged pot steams a vibrant medley of white fish, shrimp, clams, and mussels in a savory tomato, bell pepper, onion, garlic, and white wine sauce.

 traditional portuguese food 25 dishes you must try 1